 - Select the application fee payment account as the Payment Account.

 Make sure that your Payment Due activity is still added to the application.
-This rule should not be within an exclusivity group that contains the rule that is adding the application fee.
+This rule should not be within an exclusivity group that contains the rule that adds the application fee.

 SSO, Credentials, and Security

 What will the Scoir single sign-on (SSO) process look like for applicants?

 Scoir single sign-on provides applicants with a seamless entry point to complete their Coalition Supplement form or to view their application status portal by selecting that application within the Scoir platform.
 The applicant is not presented with the Slate login screen during this process because Scoir is sending signed, encrypted data that certifies the identity of the applicant, and this data is used to handle the authentication within Slate.

 Is the Scoir single sign-on like the social login options like Google, Facebook, and LinkedIn?

 No. Scoir single sign-on is available for applicants while they are logged in to the Scoir platform.
 When an applicant views their in-progress and submitted applications in Scoir, they may choose to open an application sent to a Coalition member college.
 At this point, Scoir will send the request to Slate to initiate single sign-on to authenticate the user within that Coalition member's Slate database.
 Once complete, the applicant is directed to view their Coalition Supplement form (if not yet submitted) or the application status portal within Slate without presenting the login screen.